0x80/mono-ts/README.md

 This is a quest for the ideal Typescript monorepo setup.

-My current projects are based on Node, Next.js, and Firebase, so that is what I am focussing on.
+My current projects are based on Node.js, Next.js, and Firebase, so that is what I am focussing on.

 If you use different platforms, this can still be a great starting point, as it should be easy to discard any packages that you have no use for.
 The monorepo approach by itself is largely independent of the chosen technology stack.

-This is meant as a best-effort approach given the tooling that is available, so I expect this code to change as the ecosystem around Typescript and Javascript continue to evolve.
+This is meant as a best-effort approach given the tooling that is available, so expect this repository to change as the ecosystem around Typescript and Javascript continue to evolve.

 Contributions are welcome within the scope of this example, but I doubt there will ever be a one-size-fits-all solution, so this code should be viewed as